Trump says he does not want war after attack on Saudi oil facilities

 For months, Iranian officials have issued veiled threats, saying that if Tehran is blocked from exporting oil, other countries will not be able to do so either.
 But Iran has denied a role in specific attacks, including bombings of tankers in the Gulf and previous strikes claimed by the Houthis.

-U.S. allies in Europe oppose Trump's "maximum pressure" strategy, arguing that it provides no clear mechanism to resolve issues, creating a risk the enemies could stumble into war.

-Trump has said his goal is to force Iran to negotiate a tougher agreement and has left open the possibility of talks with Rouhani at an upcoming U.N. meeting.
+Trump has said the goal from his "maximum pressure" approach is to force Iran to negotiate a tougher agreement and has left open the possibility of talks with Rouhani at an upcoming U.N. meeting.
 Iran says there can be no talks until Washington lifts sanctions.

 U.N.
 Yemen envoy Martin Griffiths told the U.N.
 Security Council on Monday it was "not entirely clear" who was behind the strike but he said it had increased the chances of a regional conflict.

-But the U.S. ambassador to the world body, Kelly Craft, said emerging information on the attacks "indicates that responsibility lies with Iran" and that there is no evidence the attack came from Yemen.
+But the U.S. ambassador to the world body, Kelly Craft, said emerging information on the attacks "indicates that responsibility lies with Iran" and there is no evidence it came from Yemen.

 Iran's Yemeni allies have promised more strikes to come.
 Houthi military spokesman Yahya Sarea said the group carried out Saturday's predawn attack with drones, including some powered by jet engines.